zulip/zulip/CONTRIBUTING.md

 Post a comment with `@zulipbot claim` to the issue thread.
 [Zulipbot](https://github.com/zulip/zulipbot) is a GitHub workflow bot; it will assign you to the issue and label the issue as "in progress".
-You can only claim issues with the
-[good first issue](https://github.com/zulip/zulip/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
+Until your first pull request is merged, you can only claim issues with the [good first issue](https://github.com/zulip/zulip/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) or
-or
 [help wanted](https://github.com/zulip/zulip/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)